 The research findings are unequivocal.
 Student learning, persistence, and attainment in college are strongly associated with student engagement.
-The more actively engaged students are-with college faculty and staff, with other students, with the subject matter they are studying-the more likely they are to more likely they are to college studies and to achieve at higher levels.
+The more actively engaged students are-with college faculty and staff, with other students, with the subject matter they are studying-

-Five Center for

-student retention.

-Community College Student Engagement (CCCSE)

-Benchmarks have been shown to be powerful indicators of effective teaching, learning, and
+the more likely they are to persist in their college studies and to achieve at higher levels.
+Five Center for Community College Student Engagement (CCCSE) Benchmarks have been shown to be powerful indicators of effective teaching, learning, and student retention.

-Active and Collaborative Learning occurs when students work with others to solve problems or master challenging
+Active and Collaborative Learning occurs when students work with others to solve problems or master challenging content, students develop valuable skills that prepare them to deal with the